The J.D. Program

 In order to provide a complete and comprehensive legal education, the College of Law has structured the curriculum so that the general legal education is related to the actual practice of law.
 Students learn to conduct legal research and draft practice-oriented documents, skills which they continue to develop in multiple courses across the curriculum.
 In addition, a number of required courses and many regularly-offered electives stress the practical application of legal rules.
 Furthermore, the clinical and externship programs provide numerous opportunities for students to counsel clients and effectively represent varied legal positions.
 As a result, J.D. recipients from the College of Law enter the legal profession not only with a solid comprehension of the law but also with a strong understanding of professional expectations and rules of conduct in the practice of law.

-The College of Law offers both full-time and part-time J.D. programs.
-Learn more to decide which program best fits your needs:
+The College of Law offers only a full-time J.D. program.
+Learn more to see how the program best fits your needs:

 Professional Skills Program